 Listening and storytelling help healers connect science and stories to heal communities.

-Mothers & Others for Clean Air (MOCA) is a unique partnership of leading public health and child advocacy organizations.
-MOCA partners with medical and public health professionals as well as parents of children with asthma and those with chronic disease to advance public policy that will improve air quality and fight climate change in order to reduce the effects of air pollution on public health, especially children’s health.
+The mission of Mothers and Others for Clean Air is to protect children’s health by reducing the impacts of air pollution and climate change throughout the Southeast.
+Mothers & Others For Clean Air creates partnerships between scientists, healthcare providers, parents, teachers, youth, and organizations to facilitate collective learning and action in the southeast.
+Clean, healthy air is essential to good health.
+When you can’t breathe, nothing else matters.
 Laura Turner-Seydel and Stephanie Blank, two well-known Atlanta, Georgia moms concerned about the air their children and others were breathing, joined forces to do something about it.
 Laura and Stephanie, along with North Carolina-based MOCA Director Veronica Butcher, believe that education is a powerful tool for making changes to public policies to improve the quality of the air we breathe.